Frequently Asked questions

 The longer answer is, well, longer.

 Legislative changes such as SOR/2020-96, the so-called ‘May 1, 2020 Order in Council’, brought about various firearms classification changes.
 Earlier legislation over the preceding decades have as well.
-More recent legislation like Bill C-21 which, as of July 1 is still before the House and has not been proclaimed or come into force.
+More recent legislation like Bill C-21 or SOR/2024-248, announced on December 5, 2024, have brought about further changes.
 Legislation is a complex business is what we’re trying to drive at, and something you remember might not have come into force yet or may have been repealed or altered by later legislation.

 Contributing to that complexity is the fact that some license holders have 12(x) endorsements which enable them to do things which other license holders cannot.